SciRustaceans/numrs/README.md

     3. Ordered table search (DONE)
     4. Interpolation in two dimensions
 5. Begin integration methods
 6. Start documentation on method usage
+7. Update lib.rs with new functions
 ## Example usage
 Add some of the tests as examples